ausintepooo/EjeepTicketing.py-2-/UserGuide.md

 # User Guide for EjeepTicketing.py-2-

 # Introduction
-The Ejeep Ticketing System is a Python-based terminal application
+The Ejeep Ticketing System is a Python-based terminal system,
-design to help jeepney or transport operators manage passenger
+designed to help jeepney or transport operators, and manage
-fares for the starmall ↔ sampol route.
+passenger fares from the starmall ↔ sampol route.

 The system:
 - Calculates passenger fares